News on your favorite shows, specials & more!

 A scene from San Diego Musical Theatre’s “Sweeney Todd: The Demon Barber of Fleet Street.”
 (Karli Cadel)

 It sounds bloodier than it is, with Jason Biltman's direction having much of the murder happening in discreet corners or via shadows behind curtains.
-Never fear; there are moments of comedy and glimmers of hope as well.
-Katie Banville's choreography uses the entire theatre, in the aisles, and has some characters interacting with each other.
+Never fear; there are also moments of comedy and glimmers of hope.
+Katie Banville's choreography uses the entire theatre, in the aisles, and has some characters interacting with the audience.

 The entire stage length is used in this abandoned factory setting designed by Mathys Herbert, enhanced by Michelle Miles’ lighting design.
 Costumes by Chong Mi Land are modern but with wear and tear from the setting.

 The music is performed by a live band led by conductor and keyboardist Richard Dueñez Morrison.
-It includes Katrina Earl on clarinet and bass clarinet, Patricia Schenkelberg on flute and piccolo, Kiersten Smith on Violin, and Sharon Taylor on cello.
-The sound design by Jordan Gray allows the voices and the music to blend and be heard clearly throughout the theatre.
+The band includes Katrina Earl on clarinet and bass clarinet, Patricia Schenkelberg on flute and piccolo, Kiersten Smith on Violin, and Sharon Taylor on cello.
+Jordan Gray's sound design allows the voices and music to blend and be heard clearly throughout the theatre.

 How To Get Tickets